THINGS TO KNOW

 Ensuring a healthy environment is our top priority and ill individuals will be asked to stay home until they are healthy.
 Reports of member or staff illness will be addressed by branch leadership based on the specific details of the report and staff observations.
 If you have concerns about someone’s symptoms or exposure you can report this information to branch leadership or anonymous to the YMCA Values Line at 888-475-8376.

-We will be offering group exercise classes when we reopen at a limited schedule and spacing.
+Yes!
+We are adding more classes each week.
 Some classes will be held in larger spaces to help with our social/physical distancing measures.
+To see our class offering and to make your reservation, please visit ymcadallas.org/reservations.

-If classes are offered, will the schedule be the same as before?
+Is the class schedule the same as before?

 As we follow governmental guidelines and CDC regulations in opening and taking extra measures in disinfecting, cleaning, along with social/physical distancing, we will be allowing a limited schedule throughout the day.